valentinkononov/cv/index.md

 The main project challenge is to make sure the single UI with several variants works with the range of backends, the second biggest challenge is to make sure each variant of Angular UI is built without errors automatically.

-**Stack**: Angular, Nebular, Ngx-Admin, .NET Web API, .NET Core Web API, Entity Framework, Node.JS, Nest.JS, Mongoose, MongoDB, SQl Server, SH Scripts, Git
+**Stack**: Angular, Nebular, Ngx-Admin, .NET Web API, .NET Core Web API, Entity Framework, Node.JS, Nest.JS, Mongoose, MongoDB, SQl Server, SH Scripts, Git, Java

 ---